AminaB/devops/full_devops/networking/networking.md

 # Networking component
-- twor or more devices
+- two or more devices
 - cables as link or wireless
 - network interface card (nic) in each device
-- switches : ro connect networks interfaces together
+- switches : to connect networks interfaces together
 - router : to connect networks together
 - OS